 This position is open until filled.
 Interested applicants should send a resume and cover letter explaining why your skills and experience would complement this position to JobApps@Openlands.org.
 Please include “Manager of Governmental Affairs” in the subject line.

-Loop office is ADA accessible.
+The office is ADA accessible.
 This role routinely uses standard office equipment such as computers, phones, and scanners.
 The employee is regularly required to talk, hear, see, and communicate effectively via computer.
-Smoke and drug-free environment.
+This role requires manual labor- standing, bending, crouching, lifting.
+Openlands is a smoke- and drug-free environment.